Connor Wong Preview, Player Props: Red Sox vs. Astros

-On Monday, Connor Wong (.606 slugging percentage in past 10 games, including two home runs) and the Boston Red Sox face the Houston Astros, whose starting pitcher will be Cristian Javier.
-First pitch is at 7:10 PM ET.
+Connor Wong -- with a slugging percentage of .545 in his past 10 games, including two home runs -- will be in action for the Boston Red Sox against the Houston Astros, with Jose Urquidy on the mound, on August 29 at 7:10 PM ET.

 Connor Wong Game Info & Props vs. the Astros